Ultra-Low-Dimensional Prompt Tuning via Random Projection: Introduction

 Fine-tuning large language models (LLMs) is essential for adapting them to specific tasks and controlling their outputs~\citep{raffel2020exploring, wei2022finetuned}.
 However, the enormous size of LLMs makes full fine-tuning prohibitively resource intensive, as it involves updating millions or even billions of parameters.
 To address this challenge, parameter-efficient fine-tuning methods have emerged as practical solutions, such as low-rank adaptation~(LoRA; \citeauthor{hu2022lora}, \citeyear{hu2022lora}) and prompt tuning~\citep{lester-etal-2021-power, li-liang-2021-prefix}.
 These methods drastically reduce the number of tunable parameters, offering an efficient alternative while achieving performance comparable to full fine-tuning.

 Prompt tuning introduces learnable prompt embeddings exclusively in the input layer of the model~\citep{lester-etal-2021-power, LIU2024208}, automating prompt engineering by gradient descent to guide the frozen LLM in producing task-specific outputs~\citep{petrov2024when, petrov2024prompting}.
 By contrast, LoRA modifies the model by injecting low-rank weight matrices into its layers, causing the number of trainable parameters to scale with model's depth~\citep{hu2022lora}.
-Given that LLMs encode substantial knowledge during pretraining~\citep{NEURIPS2020_1457c0d6, NEURIPS2022_8bb0d291} and that both in-context learning and expertly crafted prompts can achieve remarkable results~\citep{NEURIPS2022_9d560961, dong-etal-2024-survey}, prompt tuning offers a more efficient and effective alternative to LoRA in many scenarios~\citep{shi2024dept}.
+Given that LLMs have encoded substantial knowledge during pretraining~\citep{NEURIPS2020_1457c0d6, NEURIPS2022_8bb0d291} and that both in-context learning and expertly crafted prompts can achieve remarkable results~\citep{NEURIPS2022_9d560961, dong-etal-2024-survey}, prompt tuning offers a more efficient and effective alternative to LoRA in many scenarios~\citep{shi2024dept}.

-Despite its advantages, most existing prompt tuning approaches couple the dimensionality of prompt embeddings with the hidden size of the model~\citep{lester-etal-2021-power, li-liang-2021-prefix, liu-etal-2022-p, choi-etal-2023-smop, razdaibiedina-etal-2023-residual}.
+Despite these advantages, a key limitation remains: prompt embeddings are typically constrained to match the model’s hidden dimensionality~\citep{lester-etal-2021-power, li-liang-2021-prefix, liu-etal-2022-p, choi-etal-2023-smop, razdaibiedina-etal-2023-residual}.
 As the size of the model increases, the dimensionality of the prompt embedding space also increases~\cite{raffel2020exploring, touvron2023llama}.
 This scaling leads to unnecessary complexity, as full dimensionality is often not required for task adaptation~\citep{aghajanyan-etal-2021-intrinsic, qin2022exploringuniversalintrinsictask}.
 Consequently, optimizing in this expanded space becomes inefficient in parameter's usage and may also increase the risk of overfitting, especially for less complex tasks or with limited training data.